+In the 1970s, soil was imported to the former quarry and a mixed palette of native and exotic vegetation was planted.
+Much of this material failed to thrive.
+The plant list included many species that while native, where not endemic to the local area.
 The emergence of Magenta Cherry (Syzygium paniculatum) within the gully may or may not be spontaneous.
 Regardless of the origin, the state government recommends that management for this species should reflect its threatened species listing, and as such specific actions are included in the management framework to improve the chances of its survival in-situ.

-Throughout this part of the park, there are many pathways of varying detail.
-These require constant maintenance and upgrade.
-Some pathways have been identified for upgrade in the 21/22 financial year.
+Figure 25.
+The steep, stepped path in Trumper Park up to Edgecliff station enhance accessibility to and through upper Trumper Park from Quarry Street to Bowes Street.
+The upgrades included approximately 300 metres of deteriorating pathways with a new 2-metre wide path and by-pass ramps, as well as a new pathway along Quarry Street.
 Due to the topography of the land, it is affected by stormwater issues and water overflow from the higher catchment.
-The Paddington Floodplain Risk Management Study and Plan

-(PFRMSP) identifies the nature and extent of the existing flooding problem across Paddington and recommends a range of flood mitigation options that could potentially reduce the impacts of flooding on residents and businesses in the Paddington area.
+The Paddington Floodplain Risk Management Study and Plan (PFRMSP) identifies the nature and extent of the existing flooding problem across Paddington and recommends a range of flood mitigation options that could potentially reduce the impacts of flooding on residents and businesses in the Paddington area.
 There are various flood mitigation measures recommended in the PFRMSP in and around Trumper Park which requires significant funding and major changes in the current landscape (including tree removal).
 These projects will be further investigated should significant funding be made available to deliver the project.